Chicken à la King – A Creamy Classic Worth Reviving

 If you’re a fan of bold flavors, add ¼ teaspoon of cayenne pepper or ½ teaspoon of smoked paprika when building the sauce.
 This brings gentle heat and depth to the dish.
 You can also top it with a few drops of hot sauce or crushed chili flakes to customize the spice level to your taste.

-Storage & Reheat Tips
+Storage & Reheat

-• Storage: Keep leftovers in an airtight container in the fridge for up to 3 days.
+Store leftovers in an airtight container for up to 3 days to keep the sauce silky.

 Conclusion